ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-Gauge-automated-testing.md

 They refuse to implement it because they believe this creates too much abstraction and makes you lose sight of the overall picture.
 Gauge does offer it, so it's up to you whether you want to make use of it or not.

-### Configuration
-One more thing we need to setup before we can run our specs, is the configuration.

 ## Running the specs
 Since the project is setup with Maven, the tests can be run with `mvn test`.
 However, if you want to pass any arguments, you'll need to use `mvg gauge:execute` instead.